1. What’s the fight about?

 For more than 20 years Boeing and Airbus have maintained a duopoly in the large civil aircraft market, which is being squeezed as the Covid-19 pandemic reduces demand for new planes.
 Sales are commercially and politically important because they support thousands of jobs and represent a critical component of Europe and America’s overall trade balance.
 Geopolitical rivalry is baked into the relationship between the two companies.
 Airbus, based in Toulouse, France, was created half a century ago as a consortium bringing together the resources of European aerospace companies including France’s Aerospatiale, Germany’s Deutsche Airbus and Construcciones Aeronauticas SA of Spain.
 The political, industrial and technological aim was to challenge the dominance of U.S. passenger jet manufacturers: Boeing with its 707, 737 and 747 models, McDonnell Douglas with the DC-8, DC-9 and DC-10 range and Lockheed with its three-engined Tristar.

-The U.S.’s original goal was to thwart launch aid financing for the Airbus A350 XWB -- the rival to Chicago-based Boeing’s 787 Dreamliner.
-But Airbus has delivered more than 360 A350 XWB aircraft to date.
+The U.S.’s original goal was to thwart launch aid financing for the Airbus A350 -- a rival to Chicago-based Boeing’s 787 Dreamliner.
+But Airbus had delivered more than 400 A350 aircraft by January 2021.
 At this point the only real benefit the U.S. can obtain, aside from applying retaliatory tariffs on European exports, is to prevent European launch aid financing for any new Airbus series at non-market rates.
-This could be a hollow victory, however, as the state of the airline industry has reduced the incentive for Airbus to develop new aircraft series in the near future.
-For the longer term, Airbus has unveiled designs it’s studying to build hydrogen-powered aircraft as it races to bring a zero-carbon passenger plane into service by 2035.
 Both sides say they want to reach a settlement, potentially in the form of a new bilateral aircraft accord.